 Self-Love

-Self-love is the path to truly knowing who we are.
+who we are.
 Yet, self-love is often confused with the ego, and its love for itself.
-If this is the case it is important to make clear the definition of self-love before we can discover the truth of who we are.

 Think of self-love as accepting who we see in the mirror on the hardest day of our life.
 Why?
 Because it’s easy to love ourselves when we are sitting on the beach with our toes in the sand.
 The challenge is to look at ourselves and love who we see no matter what is going on in our day.
 Even if we are in emotional pain the way to healing is through self-love.